Scotland

 Weather

-Rain, rain rain.
+Rain, rain, rain.
 You can expect up to 200+ days of rain a year in Scotland.
 Entire months without a sunny day aren’t even that uncommon.
 I’m not joking!
-In 2019, where I live in Argyll & Bute, our summer months (June/July/August) had an average of 27 rainy days each.
+In 2019, where I live in Argyll & Bute, our summer months (June/July/August) had an average of 27 rainy days each month.
 Yes, 27!
 In summer!

 To get the best weather, try to visit in spring or summer.
 May is statistically the month with the best weather, and normally has a good week or two of sunshine.
 But as I said, don’t be surprised if it rains the entire time you’re here.
 You should visit with the expectation of being in the rain most of the time, and hope to be pleasantly surprised.